freezer333/nodecpp-demo/streaming/readme.md

 ```

 #### Addon `Execute` method
-Once the addon is created, the base class will queue your addon up as a worker thread, hooked into `lib_uv`'s event loop.
-Your addon will be invoked within it's `Execute` function.  **Beware, this function is executed in a worker thread, not the Node.js event loop thread!**.
+Once the addon is created, the base class will queue your addon up as a worker thread, hooked into `libuv`'s event loop.
+Your addon will be invoked within its `Execute` function.  **Beware, this function is executed in a worker thread, not the Node.js event loop thread!**.
 Synchronization when accessing any state variables (member variables) is your responsibility.
 The `Execute` function must accept a `progress` object, which is defined by `nan`'s [AsyncProgressWorker](https://github.com/nodejs/nan/blob/master/doc/asyncworker.md) class.
 You won't use it directly, but you'll pass it along to the sending method when you want to send messages to Node.js.

 ```cpp
 // Member method of MyStreamingAddon